instill-ai/instill-core/.github/CONTRIBUTING.md

 4. **Push to Your Branch:** Push your branch to your GitHub repository: `git push origin feat/<your-feature-name>`.
 5. **Open a Pull Request:** Initiate a pull request to our repository.
 Our team will review your changes and collaborate with you on any necessary refinements.

 When you are ready to send a PR, we recommend you to first open a `draft` one.
 This will trigger a bunch of `integration-test` [workflows](https://github.com/instill-ai/instill-core/tree/main/.github/workflows) running a thorough test suite on multiple platforms.
 After the tests are done and passed, you can now mark the PR `open` to notify the codebase owners to review.
-We appreciate your endeavour to pass the integration test for your PR to make sure the sanity with respect to the entire scope of **Instill Core**.
+We appreciate your endeavour to pass the integration test for your PR to make sure the sanity with respect to the entire scope of **🔮 Instill Core**.

 ## Last words